reg31/ToDoServer/README.md

 ## Specifications

-● The ‘To do App’ is a Single Page Application in vanilla Javascript ● Server side protected Rest APIs to save and restore the ‘user edited To do list’ ● User authenticates through Okta’s Sign-in Widget
+- The ‘To do App’ is a Single Page Application in vanilla Javascript
+- Server side protected Rest APIs to save and restore the ‘user edited To do list’
+- User authenticates through Okta’s Sign-in Widget
-● Secure REST APIs using Okta’s JWT Verifier.
+- Secure REST APIs using Okta’s JWT Verifier.
-● The server side API is protected via Access/Bearer token
+- The server side API is protected via Access/Bearer token

 Login workflow|
 --- |
 The end user is shown the widget if the user is not logged in|
-Upon logging in, user is shown the homepage with a personalized greeting having the user name|
+Upon logging in, the user is shown the homepage with a personalized greeting having the user name|
 The end user is able to logout of the application|
 Customized the Sign-in widget to match the theme of the application|
 The web app uses PKCE (Proof Key for Code Exchange) as the OIDC Login flow|